How to Get a Sand, Gravel and Stones Trading License in Dubai

 Long-term demand is further reinforced by a robust infrastructure pipeline.
 The Expo City legacy projects, the Dubai 2040 Urban Master Plan and a series of regional mega-developments across Saudi Arabia, Qatar and Oman continue to drive aggregate consumption at scale.
 For traders seeking a durable commodity business with predictable demand fundamentals, this activity represents a well-timed market entry.

-The licence covers the full range of trading activities including import, export, re-export and local distribution of construction-grade raw materials within and from the UAE.
+The license covers the full range of trading activities including import, export, re-export and local distribution of construction-grade raw materials within and from the UAE.
 This makes it particularly versatile for businesses operating across multiple supply chain roles simultaneously.

-Who This Licence Is Suited To
+Who This License Is Suited To

 Commodity traders and aggregate suppliers looking to serve GCC construction markets from a strategically located free zone base